 TRIBAL COUNCIL CHAIRMAN

 Ron was appointed to the Tribal Council in 1975.
-He has served as the Chair since 1977 and as Chief Executive Officer since 1982.
+He has served on the Council since 1975, as the Chair since 1977 and as Chief Executive Officer since 1982.
 He is a member of the JKT Art Board, Hunting/Fishing Committee (Ad Hoc member), Tribal Gaming Commission, and U.S. Canada/Pacific Salmon Commission.
 He served four years as President of the National Congress of American Indians (NCAI) and a total of 26 years as an officer since 1989.
 He is currently President of the Washington Indian Gaming Association (WIGA).
 Ron serves as a Tribal representative on Advisory Councils for U.S. Department of Interior (DOI), Health and Human Services (HHS), Department of Justice (DOJ), and Department of Treasury Internal Revenue Service (DOT/IRS).
+He has served as Chair of the DOI/BIA Self-Governance Advisory Council since 1998.

 TRIBAL COUNCIL VICE-CHAIR